Dictionary of Revolutionary Marxism

 The practice by corporations of sub-contracting work (manufacturing work, service work, etc.) to other companies and especially foreign or non-union companies which pay lower wages and offer fewer benefits to their workers.
 It is one of many very common ways today in which the capitalists are intensifying the degree of exploitation of the international working class.

 Production which exceeds effective market demand.
-That is, the production of commodities which cannot be sold because there is no market for them.
-Overproduction is also call a “glut”.
+That is, the production of commodities (goods produced for sale) which cannot be sold because there is no market for them.
+Overproduction is also called a “glut”.

 [Ricardo, from his On the Principles of Political Economy, and Taxation (1817):] “...the very meaning of an increased demand by them [the laborers] is a disposition to take less themselves, and leave a larger share for their employers; and if it be said that this, by diminishing consumption, increases glut, I can only answer, that glut ... is synonymous with high profits...”